 Now start up the Mac.
 You can log in using the new password.

-Stop someone else resetting the password
+How to stop someone else resetting your Mac password

 The best way to protect your data is to turn on FileVault encryption.
 This encrypts the contents of your Mac, and the Password Reset utility will not show until you unlock it with Disk Utility.
 When you set up FileVault you receive a Recovery Key (which you should print out) and a password.
 If you lose both of these your data will be lost forever.